China–United States relations: Public perceptions

-In 2024, 81% of U.S. adults viewed China unfavorably, according to the Pew Research Center.
 In 2023, a Gallup survey showed above 50% Americans are most likely to mention China as the United States' greatest enemy in the world since 2021.
 In 2024, that percentage dropped to 41 percent, yet China remained the biggest enemy.

-A February 2023 Gallup survey found that a record-low 15% of Americans view China favorably, marking a five-percentage-point, one-year decline in this rating, which Gallup has measured since 1979.
 A 2025 poll by the Chicago Council on Global Affairs found that Americans' perceptions of China improved after several years of decline.
 The poll found that 53 percent of Americans believe the United States should undertake friendly cooperation and engagement with China, while 44 percent saying that the US should actively work to limit the growth of China's power; the share of Democrats and Independents who believe America should work with China increased significantly.
+According to a 2026 Gallup poll, 34% of Americans have favorable opinions of China, while 61% have an unfavorable opinion.
+This marked a significant improvement from 2023, when 84% of Americans saw China negatively; the shift in perceptions was largely due to Democrats and Independents, with 42% and 38% of those groups respectively having positive opinions of China.
+According to the Pew Research Center in 2026, 71% of US adults view China unfavorably, while 27% view it favorably; this marked an improvement of view from 2024, when 82% saw China unfavorably while 16% saw it favorably.

 Despite the mutually negative views, the public on both sides overwhelmingly want the relationship to improve.
-Two-thirds of U.S. respondents in a Harris poll published in 2023 agreed that the U.S. should "engage in dialogue as much as possible to reduce tensions" with China.
-U.S. public support for engaging in dialogue increased by five percentage points since 2021.
-According to 2023 polling by The Economist and YouGov, Americans aged 18–44 are much more likely than older age groups to have a friendly view of China.
+Two-thirds of US respondents in a Harris poll published in 2023 agreed that the US should "engage in dialogue as much as possible to reduce tensions" with China.
+US public support for engaging in dialogue increased by five percentage points since 2021.

-American perception of China tends to suffer from extremes subject to changes in the U.S. domestic situation.
+There is a distinct age gap in perceptions of China, with polling showing that younger generations consistently hold significantly warmer views than older demographics.
+A 2023 poll by The Economist and YouGov found that Americans aged 18–44 are much more likely than older age groups to have a friendly view of China.
+A 2026 Gallup poll found 55% of Americans aged 18–34 viewed China positively.
+Similarly, data from a joint Chicago Council-NPR-Ipsos survey, conducted in March 2026, alongside findings from the 2025 Chicago Council Survey, found that younger Americans (Gen Z and millennials) are less likely to view China as an enemy or critical threat, favoring friendly cooperation and diplomatic engagement over restrictive containment policies.
+Across generations, Americans largely viewed tariffs on China as contributing to a higher cost of living in the United States, with support across age groups for reducing tariffs on Chinese imports in exchange for increased U.S. agricultural exports to China.